dwightwatson/dwightwatson.com-gatsby/src/markdown/31-merging-diffing-and-intersecting-eloquent-collections.md

 **Keeping the original post here just for reference:**

-Extending on what I spoke about last time, and in relation to [this `laravel/framework` proposal](https://github.com/laravel/framework/issues/2780), I&#039;ve written some more methods for merging, diffing and intersecting Eloquent collections.
-Assuming these don&#039;t make it into the core, I&#039;ve published them here with tests in case you&#039;d like to use them in your own project (see my previous post for how to get Eloquent to load a custom collection object instead of the default).
+Extending on what I spoke about last time, and in relation to [this `laravel/framework` proposal](https://github.com/laravel/framework/issues/2780), I've written some more methods for merging, diffing and intersecting Eloquent collections.
+Assuming these don't make it into the core, I've published them here with tests in case you'd like to use them in your own project (see my previous post for how to get Eloquent to load a custom collection object instead of the default).

 ## Collection